-Co-founded in 2014 by partners Suzie Savoie and Luke Ruediger, as part of Siskiyou Ecological Services LLC, Klamath-Siskiyou Native Seeds encourages the use of bioregional, localized genetic seed stock for native plantings and habitat restoration.
+Co-founded in 2014 by husband and wife team, Suzie Savoie and Luke Ruediger, as part of Siskiyou Ecological Services LLC, Klamath-Siskiyou Native Seeds encourages the use of bioregional, localized genetic seed stock for native plantings, native gardens, and habitat restoration.

 Suzie Savoie helps lead Klamath-Siskiyou Native Seeds with a strong dedication for sustainabilty and ecological integrity.
-After working in the horticultural nursery industry for seven years with both native and ornamental plants from around the world, Suzie returned to her roots with what originally inspired her love of botany: the flora of the Klamath-Siskiyou Ecoregion.
+After working in the horticultural nursery industry for seven years with both native and ornamental plants from around the world, Suzie returned to her roots with what originally inspired her love of botany: the flora of the Klamath-Siskiyou region.
 Suzie has a B.A. in English with an emphasis in Creative Writing, leading to her passion for nature writing and environmental journalism.
 Suzie was an editor of The Siskiyou Crest: Hikes, History & Ecology, a book devoted to the unique ecology of the Siskiyou Mountains, and co-author of Native Pollinator Plants for Southern Oregon, an introductory guide for native pollinator plants in southern Oregon.
 She created the Troon Vineyard Native Plant & Pollinator Botanical Garden in the Applegate Valley.
 You can learn more in her Zoom presentation about the creation of the botanical garden here: https://vimeo.com/782177156 Suzie has long been on the boards and advisory boards of numerous non-profit conservation organizations and is an avid hiker, backpacker, gardener, native plant propagator and off-grid homesteader.
 Among many other accomplishments, Suzie helped create the local film, Sagebrush to Sea: A Journey Across the Siskiyou Crest.
 You can view the film at: https://vimeo.com/709219578